cmh1027/Tetris/README.md

 * 1: Item1 - Slow the block (Double a time interval for 5 phases)
 * 2: Item2 - Block removal (Skip the block)
 * 3: Item3 - Block Bomb (Remove blocks around the bomb block - 5x5)

+#### Blocks
+* 4 pieces blocks
+* 5 pieces blocks
+* 6 pieces blocks
+* Bomb block(Red color)
+* Column Bomb block(skyblue color) - destroy a column blocks where it's dropped

+#### Strategy
+1. You can hold 2 bomb blocks
+2. Be careful when you use bomb blocks.
+It can ruin your block disposition.
+3. Difficulty depends on rows you destoryed.
+If you want to high score, try to destroy rows simultaneously as many as you can!
+It will give you more score.